 By outsourcing mundane tasks, you can create more time for the things you love.

-Spend on Relationships as Much as You Could
+Spend On Relationships as Much as You Can

 Spending money on building and developing relationships is another great way to spend money.
 This can involve dinners, gifts, and quality time spent with loved ones.